beyarkay/masters-thesis/src/05_results.md

 Figure \ref{fig:05_mean_conf_mat_cusum} shows the confusion matrices for CuSUM models trained on 5, 50, and 51 classes.
 The values in the confusion matrices are the weighted mean of all CuSUM models, with weights based on the
 $F_1$-score of each CuSUM model.
+After the weighted sum, all columns were independently normalised to sum to one.

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=\textwidth]{src/imgs/graphs/05_mean_conf_mat_cusum}}
-    \caption{The weighted confusion matrices of three CuSUM classifiers, trained on 5, 50, and 51 classes.
+    \caption[short caption todo]{The weighted confusion matrices of three CuSUM classifiers, trained on 5, 50, and 51 classes.
 The confusion matrices are weighted by the
     $F_1$-score of each model, such that better performing models have a greater impact on the weighted confusion matrix.
 The bottom right plot